wengmister/franka-vr-teleop/README.md

 Current implementation uses wrist vector captured from OXR Hand rig, transforms to robot base frame `fer_link0` and implements pose tracking via `moveit-servo` package.

 I noticed that there are quite a bit of residual error in orientation tracking - presumably due to the joint residual error generated from `moveit-servo` controller.
-I will reimplement this using `libfranka` in the near future.
+I plan to reimplement this using `libfranka` in the near future.

 Built on `ROS2 JAZZY`.